g-andrade/locus/README.md

 <h5><a name="On_databases">On databases</a></h5>

 * The free GeoLite2 [Country, City and ASN databases](https://dev.maxmind.com/geoip/geoip2/geolite2/)
-  were all successfully tested; presumibly `locus` can deal with any MaxMind DB -formatted database that maps IP address prefixes to arbitrary data, but no [ commercial databases](https://dev.maxmind.com/geoip/geoip2/downloadable/) have yet been tested
+  were all successfully tested; presumably `locus` can deal with any MaxMind DB -formatted database that maps IP address prefixes to arbitrary data, but no [ commercial databases](https://dev.maxmind.com/geoip/geoip2/downloadable/) have yet been tested
 * The databases are loaded into memory (mostly) as-is; reference counted binaries are shared with the